SamarthWalse10/gm-Id-Plot-Visualization-Tool/README.md

 ## Automated gm/Id Characterization Pipeline

 A complete, end-to-end automation toolkit for extracting and visualizing gm/Id Look-Up Tables (LUTs) for MOSFETs.
-This pipeline bridges the gap between Cadence Virtuoso and modern Python data visualization, allowing analog IC designers to instantly generate testbenches, run massive ultra-high-resolution simulations, and interactively analyze device physics.
+This pipeline bridges the gap between Cadence Virtuoso and modern data visualization environments (Python and MATLAB), allowing analog IC designers to instantly generate testbenches, run massive ultra-high-resolution simulations, and interactively analyze device physics.

 > **Note:** This toolkit was specifically built and tested using the **TSMC 65nm (tsmcN65)** PDK.
 However, the SKILL and OCEAN scripts are fully generalized and can be easily adapted to other PDKs (like GPDK180 or TSMC 45nm) by updating the configuration variables.